RamireddyVenkatesh/microservices-ecommerce/README.md

 ## Project Overview

-This repository contains the complete back-end and infrastructure for a foundational E-commerce platform, built as a final project for COMP-699A (Fall 2025).
+This repository contains the complete back-end and infrastructure for a foundational E-commerce platform.
 The core mandate was to move away from monolithic architecture to a **scalable, fault-tolerant Microservices design**.

 The entire system is containerized with Docker, proving the ability to deploy complex, decoupled services reliably.